 Crafted in factories accredited to ISO 9001 / TTS16949

 B. Black Hat Rotor

-The black hat and rim have been painted for better appearance over normal rotors
+The black hat and rim have been painted for a better appearance over normal rotors

 Computerized machining with strict levels of efficiency

 Built from premium materials to constant fading resistance and efficiency

 Premium G3000 Metallurgy to ensure resistance and longevity